DaanWillems/blog-site/content/posts/db-2.md

 In this part we'll improve the persistence and crash resistance of the database.
 We will also start to work on organizing multiple SSTables on disk.

 ## Combining the Memtable and SSTable
-In the previous part, we coded a simple Memtable and SSTable.
-In order to actually have a database we need to combine these two components into one program.
+In the previous part, we coded a simple Memtable and SSTable to store data.
+The next step is two combine these two parts behind one interface.
+This will become the 'storage engine', the component of the database that is in charge of writing, reading and organizing in disk.

+For now the behaviour of the storage engine can be described as follows:

 If we insert into the database, it should be written to the memtable.
 If the memtable exceeds a given size, it should be flushed to disk.
 When querying we should first look into the memtable, and only then into the SSTable on disk.

-First we'll clean up the code a bit.
-All code files relating to the database internals are moved into a database package.
-We'll create a database.go file that will become the entrypoint into the package.
+Before moving on, we'll clean up the code a bit.
+All code files relating to the storage engine  are moved into a package.
+We'll create a storage_engine.go file that will become the entrypoint into the package.
+All functions not in this file will be made private.

 ![Image displaying directory layout](/images/directory-layout-part2.png)

-In the database.go file we'll add logic for starting the database
+In the storage_engine.go file we'll add logic for starting the storage engine

 ```go
 type Config struct {